-No. Question Idaho Power PacifiCorp PGE Should documents and models used in the standard pricing and contracting lidano rower practices be changed to be consistent for all utilities? a.
+No. Question Idaho Power PacifiCorp PGE Should documents and models used in the standard pricing and contracting practices be changed to be consistent for all utilities? a.
 Should standard PPAs be modified such that the bulk of the document is the same for each utility?
 Please explain. b.
 Should the spreadsheet models used to calculate standard prices be modified so Common contract forms could be helpful - but utilities that inputs and outputs are easily found and compared?
 Current process works well, don't recommend any do have different business practices.
 Models are c.
-If standard contracts become homogenized across utilities with less flexibility, already transparent - would listen to suggestions to , common contract structure could work.
-Not opposed 11 negotiation? , , to reporting inputs and outputs in a standard format. standard contract versus negotiation.
-New avoided costs effective upon filing subject to true- up process following Commission and stakeholder Contested-case proceedings for resolution of PURPA- Reference to RFP-based avoided cost modeling 12 regulatory process associated with updating avoided cost prices. review. related issues. proposal.
+If standard contracts become homogenized across utilities with less flexibility, major changes.
+Same contracts might not work, but already transparent - would listen to suggestions to how could the OPUC be involved in non-standard contract development and Documents and methods are generally consistent. common contract structure could work.
+Not opposed make models easier to use.
+QFs will usually prefer 11 negotiation?
+Some variations among utilities are necessary. to reporting inputs and outputs in a standard format. standard contract versus negotiation.
+New avoided costs effective upon filing subject to true- Please provide any ideas related to generally improving the efficiency of the up process following Commission and stakeholder Contested-case proceedings for resolution of PURPA- Reference to RFP-based avoided cost modeling 12 regulatory process associated with updating avoided cost prices. review. related issues. proposal.
 More certainty that QF with executed contract will Please explain an optimal process for a QF requesting an energy sales agreement come online.
 Optimal process would ensure sufficient with a utility.
 For this process please note any differences between applications for Optimal process for QF is to follow specific process development activities had occurred prior to contract 13 standard rates, standard contracts, or non-standard contracts. outlined in each utility's schedule.
 Current process does well in striking a fair balance. execution.
 First, PGE would receive a complete application along with the application fee.
 Included with the application The QF would request a series of redacted studies in a would be the supporting documentation such as particular area to analyze the possibility of electrical one-line diagram, site plan, specification interconnection in that area.
 The QF would then utilize sheets, proof of site control, telemetry design and FERC the pre-application process to further analyze viability notice of self-certification.
 The information in the of availability in that area.
-Once the pre-application supporting documentation would accurately reflect the data is analyzed, the regular interconnection processes information contained within the interconnection 14 interconnection.
+Once the pre-application supporting documentation would accurately reflect the Please describe an optimal interconnection process for a QF requesting data is analyzed, the regular interconnection processes information contained within the interconnection 14 interconnection. would be followed.
 No response. application.